Shouling/SANDP/seminar20171215/README.md

 **Abstract**:

-Eclipse a bitcoin node by filling the node with attacker's **massive IPs**.So that the message exchange of the target node is controlled by attacker.Attacker can then **perform double-spending attack** or even eclipse the bitcoin system.
+Eclipse a bitcoin node by filling the node with attacker's **massive IPs**.So that the message exchange of the target node is controlled by attacker.Attacker can then **perform double-spending attack** or even eclipse the bitcoin systems.

 Also introduce **Bitcoin‘s P2P network**.